 In 1993 the Graduate Division received government approval to open a doctoral course, the first such program in music among Japan's private universities.
 With a full complement of artistic and scholarly programs at every level of university education, Elisabeth University continues to pursue its vision of contributing to human understanding and cultural exchange through music.

 Through many changes the University has remained constant in its commitment to professional education in the spirit of Christian humanism.
 Integral formation of the person and the University's international dimension as a meeting-place of Eastern and Western culture constitute the core of Elisabeth's identity and tradition.
-Faculty members hail from Japan, Belgium, Germany, Great Britain, Italy, Korea, Russia, Spain, and the United States.
+Faculty members hail from Japan, Canada, France, Germany, Indonesia, Italy, Korea, and Ukraine.
 The student body, too, is international, coming from Europe and North America as well as Asia.
 Maximum artistic development and human fulfillment are sought in community through the experience of contributing to the lives and happiness of others.
 Our ultimate goal is that music become a life path, leading along the ways of the spirit to God.